Pascalpedro/Custodia/README.md

 ---
 ## PREREQUISITES

-1. **Server**: A running linux server (e.g., AWS EC2, onprem server, or any other cloud provider) with Ubuntu.
+1. **Server**: A running linux server (e.g., AWS EC2, on-prem server, or any other cloud provider) with Ubuntu.

 2. **SSH Key Pair**: Access to the server via SSH.